jarnaldich/jarnaldich.github.com/_posts/2012-01-03-rops-parser.markdown

-All `yacc/bison`-style parsers work more or less the same: the grammar is specified in a _BNF_-like language, with a set of _rules_ and the callback code to execute each time the parser accepts a rule.
+All `yacc/bison`-style parsers work more or less the same: the grammar is specified in a _BNF_-like language, with a set of _rules_ and the callback code to execute each time the parser accepts a production.
 Apart from the grammar itself, there's also a _header section_ with extra information for the code-generation step.
 In our case, this generation step will turn `.mly` grammar description files into `.ml/.mli`